Mocap Everyone Everywhere: Lightweight Motion Capture With Smartwatches and a Head-Mounted Camera: Method

 We first apply an off-the-shelf monocular SLAM~\cite{teed2021droid} with the egocentric video $\mathbf{I}$.
 Given the original world coordinate arbitrarily defined from the SLAM model, we redefine the world coordinate via an alignment procedure described in Sec.~\ref{sec:preprocess}, such that the scale of the world coordinate reflects the metric scale (in meter) and the negative z-axis is aligned to the gravity direction.
 From the SLAM, we obtain the 3D pointcloud $\mathbf{W}$ of the environment and camera pose at each time $\mathbf{C} = \{\mathbf{C}_t\}_{t=0}^{T}$, defined in the world coordinate.
 Then, given the camera poses $\mathbf{C}$, we compute the head pose $\mathbf{H} = \{\mathbf{H}_t\}_{t=0}^T$, where $\mathbf{H}_t \in SE(3)$ is the location and orientation of the head joint.
 The head poses are directly leveraged into the estimation pipeline with sensor inputs, playing a key role in disambiguating motions during estimation.
 Notably, in non-flat spaces as in Fig.~\ref{fig:input_vis_origin}, the z-directional component of $\mathbf{H}_t$ defined in the world coordinate does not necessarily reflect the metric height of the person because the height should be defined from the actual floor the person is currently standing.
 Thus, we compute the height of the head $\mathbf{H}_t$ by tracking and updating the floor level $f_t \in \mathbb{R}$ at time $t$ accordingly.

 We build a transformer-based regression model coupled with a floor-level update module to estimate the full-body human motion from the cues of estimated head pose and wrist IMU signals: $\mathbf{M}_{reg} = \mathcal{F}_{est} (\mathbf{H}, \mathbf{W}, \mathbf{S}_{IMU})$.
 While our initial full-body estimation $\mathbf{M}_{reg}$ is already compelling, there exist fundamental ambiguities due to the extreme sparsity of our input signals.
 To address this issue, we leverage the visual cues captured by the head-mounted view $\mathbf{I}$, where the hand position and the interactions with the environments are observed.
 While available only occasionally, we demonstrate the use of such visual cues can enhance the motion capture quality.
-Going one step further, we also consider the multi-people scenarios where each individual wears our lightweight system for motion capture.
+Going one step further, we also consider multi-people capture scenarios where each individual wears our lightweight system.
 Assuming the visual signals among people can be shared, we can additionally leverage the occasional ``third-person'' views from other people for the target person's motion capture.
-To this end, we build a motion optimizer module by optimizing the human motion in spatiotemporal manifold space~\cite{holden2016deepsynthesis} to fuse all of these available signals for more accurate motion estimation: $\mathbf{M} = \mathcal{F}_{opt} (\mathbf{M}_{reg}, \mathbf{\Phi})$, where $\mathbf{M}_{reg}$ is the initial output from our motion regressor module and $\mathbf{\Phi}$ is the visual cues extracted from head-mounted camera or third-person views from other users' cameras.
+To fuse all of these available signals for more accurate motion estimation, we build a motion optimizer module $\mathcal{F}_{opt}$ where $\mathbf{M} = \mathcal{F}_{opt} (\mathbf{M}_{reg}, \mathbf{\Phi})$.
+Optimizing the human motion is done in a spatiotemporal manifold space~\cite{holden2016deepsynthesis}, where $\mathbf{M}_{reg}$ is the initial output from our motion regressor module and $\mathbf{\Phi}$ is the visual cues extracted from head-mounted camera or third-person views from other users' cameras.
 For $\mathbf{\Phi}$, we mainly use the 2D keypoint cues estimated from images in egocentric scenarios and 3D pose estimation results in multi-person scenarios.